Azure/Industrial-IoT/docs/modules/publisher.md

                                         the trusted issuer cert store will always reside in a directory.

-Typically you specify the IoTHub owner connectionstring only on the first start of the application.
-The connectionstring will be encrypted and stored in the platforms certificiate store.
+Typically you specify the IoTHub owner connection string only on the first start of the application.
+The connection string will be encrypted and stored in the platforms certificate store.

 On subsequent calls it will be read from there and reused.
-If you specify the connectionstring on each start, the device which is created for the application in the IoTHub device registry will be removed and recreated each time.
+If you specify the connection string on each start, the device which is created for the application in the IoTHub device registry will be removed and recreated each time.

-## Using it as a module in Azure IoT Edge
+###  Running as a module in Azure IoT Edge

 OPC Publisher is ready to be used as a module to run in [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge) Microsoft's Intelligent Edge framework.
 We recommend to take a look on the information available on the beforementioned link and use then the information provided here.
-When using OPC Publisher as IoT Edge module only Amqp_Tcp_Only and Mqtt_Tcp_Only are supported as transport protocols.
+When using OPC Publisher as IoT Edge module only `Amqp_Tcp_Only` and `Mqtt_Tcp_Only` are supported as transport protocols.

 To add OPC Publisher as module to your IoT Edge deployment, you go to the Azure portal and navigate to your IoTHub and: